Site uses cookies to provide basic functionality.

 2bec6e6 New media don't succeed because they're like the old media, only better: they succeed because they're worse than the old media at the stuff the old media is good at, and better at the stuff the old media are bad at.
 Books are good at being paperwhite, high-resolution, low-infrastructure, cheap and disposable.
 Ebooks are good at being everywhere in the world at the same time for free in a form that is so malleable that you can just pastebomb it into your IM session or turn it into a page-a-day mailing list. disruptionp ebooks media Cory Doctorow

 2119d49 "The mass depiction of the modern woman as a "beauty" is a contradiction: Where modern women are growing, moving, and expressing their individuality, as the myth has it, "beauty" is by definition inert, timeless, and generic.
-That this hallucination is necessary and deliberate is evident in the way "beauty" so directly contradicts women's real situation." society media Naomi Wolf
+That this hallucination is necessary and deliberate is evident in the way "beauty" so directly contradicts women's real situation." media society Naomi Wolf

 09a4785 "On the day Princess Diana died, a group of students had gathered before a lecture, talking about what they had heard on the radio that morning, repeating "paparazzi" over and over, all sounding knowing and cocksure, until, in a lull, Okoli Okafor quietly asked, "But who exactly are the paparazzi?
-Are they motorcyclists?" and instantly earned himself the nickname Okoli Paparazzi" diana paparazzi media name Chimamanda Ngozi Adichie
+Are they motorcyclists?" and instantly earned himself the nickname Okoli Paparazzi" diana media name paparazzi Chimamanda Ngozi Adichie

-5b8cc31 Once in a while a story is spectacular enough to break through and attract media attention, but the swell quickly subsides into the general glut of bad news over which we, as citizens, have so little control. spectacle media Ruth Ozeki
+5b8cc31 Once in a while a story is spectacular enough to break through and attract media attention, but the swell quickly subsides into the general glut of bad news over which we, as citizens, have so little control. media spectacle Ruth Ozeki

 447ab9a "Information or allegations reflecting negatively on individuals or groups seen less sympathetically by the intelligentsia pass rapidly into the public domain with little scrutiny and much publicity.
 Two of the biggest proven hoaxes of our time have involved allegations of white men gang-raping a black woman-- first the Tawana Brawley hoax of 1987 and later the false rape charges against three Duke University students in 2006.
 In both cases, editorial indignation rang out across the land, without a speck of evidence to substantiate either of these charges.
 Moreover, the denunciations were not limited to the particular men accused, but were often extended to society at large, of whom these men were deemed to be symptoms or 'the tip of the iceberg.'
 In both cases, the charges fit a pre-existing vision, and that apparently made mundane facts unnecessary.
 Another widely publicized hoax-- one to which the President of the United States added his sub-hoax-- was a 1996 story appearing in under the headline, 'Arson at Black Churches Echoes Bigotry of the Past.'
 There was, according to , 'an epidemic of church burning,' targeting black churches.
 Like the gang-rape hoaxes, this story spread rapidly through the media.
 The referred to 'an epidemic of criminal and cowardly arson' leaving black churches in ruins.
 As with the gang-rape hoaxes, comments on the church fire stories went beyond those who were supposed to have set these fires to blame forces at work in society at large.
 Jesse Jackson was quoted was quoted in the as calling these arsons part of a 'cultural conspiracy' against blacks, which 'reflected the heightened racial tensions in the south that have been exacerbated by the assault on affirmative action and the populist oratory of Republican politicians like Pat Buchanan.' magazine writer Jack White likewise blamed 'the coded phrases' of Republican leaders for 'encouraging the arsonists.'
 Columnist Barbara Reynolds of said that the fires were 'an attempt to murder the spirit of black America.' columnist Bob Herbert said, "The fuel for these fires can be traced to a carefully crafted environment of bigotry and hatred that was developed over the last century.'
 As with the gang-rape hoaxes, the charges publicized were taken as reflecting on the whole society, not just those supposedly involved in what was widely presumed to be arson, rather than fires that break out for a variety of other reasons. columnist Dorothy Gilliam said that society in effect was 'giving these arsonists permission to commit these horrible crimes.'
 The climax of these comments came when President Bill Clinton, in his weekly radio address, said that these church burnings recalled similar burnings of black churches in Arkansas when he was a boy.
 There were more that 2,000 media stories done on the subject after the President's address.
 This story began to unravel when factual research showed that (1) black churches were burned in Arkansas when Bill Clinton was growing up, (2) there had been no increase in fires at black churches, but an actual decrease over the previous 15 years, (3) the incidence of fires at white churches was similar to the incidence of fires at black churches, and (4) where there was arson, one-third of the suspects were black.
-However, retractions of the original story-- where there were retractions at all-- typically were given far less prominence than the original banner headlines and heated editorial comments." arson dorothy-gilliam duke-university media-manipulation rape-myth jesse-jackson collectivism intelligentsia bill-clinton bigotry new-york-times liberalism statistics rape-culture media leftism Thomas Sowell
+However, retractions of the original story-- where there were retractions at all-- typically were given far less prominence than the original banner headlines and heated editorial comments." arson bigotry bill-clinton collectivism dorothy-gilliam duke-university intelligentsia jesse-jackson leftism liberalism media media-manipulation new-york-times rape-culture rape-myth statistics Thomas Sowell

 bb35a16 The same magazines which not long before advertised products which would quickly allow women to return to their war work now extolled elaborate recipes which women could attempt if they stayed home and vacated jobs for men. gender-roles media Doris Kearns Goodwin

 8496666 "The reason shadow histories remained in the shadows lay in the centralization of information: If an idea wasn't discussed on one of three major networks or on the pages of a major daily newspaper or national magazine, it was almost impossible for that idea to gain traction with anyone who wasn't consciously searching for alternative perspectives.
 That era is now over.
 There is no centralized information, so every idea has the same potential for distribution and acceptance.
 Researching the events of the 9/11 attack on the World Trade Center is no harder or easier than absorbing the avalanche of arguments from those who believe 9/11 was orchestrated by the US government.
 There will be no shadow history of the 2008 financial crisis or the 2014 New England Patriots' "Deflategate" scandal, because every possible narrative and motive was discussed in public, in real time, across a mass audience, as the events transpired.
 Competing modes of discourse no longer "compete."
-They coexist." history truth narratives media conspiracies Chuck Klosterman
+They coexist." conspiracies history media narratives truth Chuck Klosterman